 A well-written company handbook can result in happier, more confident, more productive employees — and by using professional translation, you can extend these benefits to your entire workforce.

-The employee handbook serves as an introduction to not only a company’s rules and regulations, but also its organizational structure and culture.
+Your employee handbook serves as an introduction not only to your company’s rules and regulations, but also to its organizational structure and culture.
 For new hires, the employee handbook is an essential tool toward becoming oriented within their new position and becoming effective workers.

 In a multilingual work environment, however, non-English speakers might be left in the dark.

 By keeping your employee handbook up to date and accurately translated, your company can effectively welcome and train new employees — and maybe even save money in the long run.

 Get All Your Employees on the Same Page

 The employee handbook is not only an introduction to your company — it also lays out the information new hires need to know as they continue in their career.
 Whether you have a single location in a linguistically-diverse community or multiple branches around the world, your handbook helps to keep all your employees on the same page from day one.

 Why is this important?
 Making sure all your employees get the same information will help lead to greater focus and productivity.
 When employees know what’s expected of them, they’ll be better equipped to work efficiently as a team despite any language barriers, and they’ll have a greater understanding of what everyone within your company is trying to accomplish as a whole.

 Presenting the proper information in multiple languages can be tricky, however.
 Whether your company sells pizza or builds bridges, every industry has its own specialized terminology that requires careful attention during the translation process.
 When it comes time to translate your employee handbook, you want to be confident that your German-speaking workers are getting the same information as Francophones and Spanish-speakers.